cass-kul/cass-kul.github.io/_exercises/dynamic_memory.md

 ```
 </details>

-We now have a dedicated memory to store list and an allocator to make our lists
+We now have a dedicated memory to store lists and an allocator to make our lists
 grow (almost) as large as we want!
-However, our solution only restricts to lists
+However, our solution only allows lists,
-while there exists many more useful data structures.
+while there are many more useful data structures.
 Let's see how we can extend
 our solution to work with other data structures.

-## Generalize to any data structures: Heap
+## Generalize to all data structures: the heap
 In the RISC-V memory layout, illustrated below, the `.data` segment is used to
 store statically allocated data (such as C arrays or constants) while the `heap`
 segment holds dynamically allocated data structures like lists, trees, etc.